 Jabra Enhance Plus hearing aids are compatible with iOS and Android devices for Bluetooth streaming, but they can’t take hands-free calls.

-As opposed to the do-it-yourself programming process of Jabra Enhance Plus, the company’s audiology team will program all three Select models (50, 100, and 300) based on the results of your audiogram or online hearing test.
-Jabra Enhance Select hearing aids can be used with Android OS version 9 and newer and iOS 14 and newer, although hands-free calling on the 300 requires an iOS device with 15.3.1 or newer.
+As opposed to the do-it-yourself programming process of Jabra Enhance Plus, the company’s audiology team will program all three Select models (50R, 300, and 500) based on the results of your audiogram or online hearing test.
+Jabra Enhance Select hearing aids can be used with Android OS version 9 and newer and iOS 14 and newer, although hands-free calling on the 300 requires an iOS device with 15.3.1 or and an iPhone 11 or newer for the 500.
 Check the list of compatible devices on the Jabra Enhance Select website to make sure yours is compatible.
 Enhance Select models also have more customization options and four listening programs, and we like having more options for adjusting the sound settings based on our preferences and listening needs.

 From our tester